-To get a sense of these compelling trends, why they’re happening, and how founders can approach acquiring capital in the current market, Brex recently teamed up with Salesforce to host a webinar with experts in the field.
+To get a sense of these trends, why they’re happening, and how founders can approach acquiring capital in the current market, Brex recently teamed up with Salesforce to host a virtual event with experts in the field.

-Below are the most interesting and useful insights gained from the discussion, which can be watched in full here.
+Below are the most interesting insights from the discussion, which can be watched in full below.

 A Founder’s Market